Hospeace House, Inc.

 A non-profit 501(c)(3) organization

 Hospeace House provides 24-hour support for those who are terminally ill and their families in a loving, comfortable home.
-Hospeace House operates as an extension of the family, and in conjunction with nursing agencies to provide comfort care.
+Hospeace House operates as an extension of the family, and in conjunction with nursing agencies to provide comfort care at the end of life.
 At Hospeace House the needs of the person come first and we ensure dignity throughout their remaining days.
 We work to alleviate pain and suffering for both the resident and their family.
 Many of us have experienced and understand the challenges of caring for a loved one.
-Hospeace House hopes to help lessen those challenges.
+Hospeace House hopes to help lessen those challenges by supporting the family during their journey.

 We are honored to be part of your journey.